 MalariaGEN partners have been at the forefront of amplicon sequencing technology development and implementation.
 In collaboration with partners at sentinel sites in The Gambia, Ghana, Mali, Vietnam and Indonesia, we are developing open protocols for in-country amplicon sequencing.
 We are sharing the toolkit below for those wishing to create genomic surveillance networks using amplicon sequencing.

-The MalariaGEN Amplicon Sequencing Toolkit currently provides partners with the checklists, protocols and analytical methods needed to sequence and investigate targeted genes associated with drug or insecticide resistance.
-The amplicon process translates the raw sample data into accessible genetic report cards, and geo-temporal maps of resistance, that can inform regional malaria control.
+The MalariaGEN Amplicon Sequencing Toolkit provides partners with the checklists, protocols, and analytical methods needed to sequence and investigate targeted genes associated with drug or insecticide resistance.
+The amplicon process translates the raw sample data into accessible genetic report cards, and spatial-temporal maps of resistance, that can inform regional malaria control.

 Until the DNA has been isolated and amplified, sample preparation and protocols differ for different species.
 Once the DNA is amplified, protocols for working with different species are the same.

-For ease of use, we provide an end-to-end protocol for P. falciparum, P. vivax, and mosquitos separately, which include reagent and equipment lists.
-However, if you require the full list for the end-to-end process, or if you have any questions, please contact support [at] malariagen.net
+For ease of use, we provide an end-to-end protocol for P. falciparum, P. vivax, and mosquitoes separately, which include reagent and equipment lists.
+For further information, please contact email@example.com.